Mont Ripley: History

 A flood on June 17, 2018, significantly damaged the two easternmost ski runs on the hill (Powderstash and Deer Track Trail).
+Both runs were repaired during the summer of 2022 and reopened the following winter.

 Hill modifications through the years

 Mont Ripley has been a part of Michigan Tech since the early 1940s giving it the distinction as the oldest ski area in Michigan and becoming an important recreational feature of the Houghton-Hancock area.
 The hill has experienced a series of evolutionary modifications since its creation, and continues to operate as a modern ski facility.